GoogleCloudPlatform/cluster-toolkit/community/examples/intel/README.md

 Once the startup script has completed and Slurm reports readiness, connect to the login node.

 1. Open the following URL in a new tab.
-This will take you to `Compute Engine` > `VM instances` in the Google Cloud Console:
+This will take you to `Compute Engine` > `VM instances` in the Google Cloud Console

     ```text
     https://console.cloud.google.com/compute